bamarco/blender-threejs-io/README.md

 Three.js and Blender are both popular, open source 3d graphics tools.
 When converting from a scene in Three.js to Blender it is sometimes desirable to specify the camera's properties using the json format.

 ## Usage
-This add-on for Blender is allows for importing Three.js cameras and progrommatically importing Graphics Language Transport Format (glTF) scenes that originated in a Three.js environment.
+This add-on for Blender allows for importing Three.js cameras and progrommatically importing Graphics Language Transport Format (glTF) scenes that originated in a Three.js environment.
 It lays the groundwork for importing other json specified elements, and exporting to json.

 - Import supports cameras and glTF scenes.
 - Export is not currently supported.